OpenMoonRay/openmoonray-docs/docs/moonray/light-filters/BarnDoorLightFilter.md

   default: 0.0

-  angle to rotate the Barn Door counter-clockwise as seen from the light, in degrees
+  <p>angle to rotate the Barn Door counter-clockwise as seen from the light, in degrees<\p>

   <h3>size_bottom</h3>